sa-tre/satre-specification/docs/source/specification.md

 SATRE Specification Architecture
 ```

-Architectural Principles
+{ref}`Architectural Principles <satre_principles>`
 : The principles that all teams looking to use the specification should hold themselves accountable to.

-Specification Pillars
+{ref}`Specification Pillars <satre_pillars>`
 : The broad areas of TRE provisioning the specification covers.

 TRE Capabilities
 : The capabilities within these pillars teams can measure themselves against.

 TRE Capability Components
-: The statements concerning processes, controls, practices and applications that make up a capability, including an importance label.
+: The statements concerning processes, controls, practices and applications that make up a capability, together with an importance label.

-### Capability Component Importance Labels

-Our interpretation of the capability component importance labels are:

-Mandatory
-: We believe this is required.
-If this component is not supported, then the capability, and the specification, is not met.

-Recommended
-: We believe that TREs should have this component.
-It makes a TRE better.

-Optional
-: We believe many TREs would benefit from this component.
-However, we recognise there are reasons a team may actively choose not to support this component.
+In addition we also describe some {ref}`roles <satre_roles>` that are necessary for the operation and use of a TRE.

+(satre_principles)=

+## Architectural Principles

+The SATRE specification has been developed based on the following principles:

+- TREs should be as as easy as possible for end-users to use (_e.g._ researchers) whilst still remaining secure.
+- TRE deployments should be offered that support data of different levels of sensitivity (_e.g._ through a tiered system of technical controls and policies).
+- TREs conforming to the specification should be interoperable and provide a familiar end-user experience.
+- The specification will be managed and updated following an open, community-driven process, and will not be tied to a single vendor or implementation.

+Finally, the TRE organisation will need to consider different {ref}`roles <satre_roles>` with which individuals might interact with the TRE.

+There might be good reasons why any particular TRE does not possess one or more of the capabilities listed in this specification, but most TREs should aspire to meet them in the long-term.

+(satre_pillars)=

-### Pillars and Capability Map
+### Specification Pillars and Capabilities

 The SATRE specification contains three core pillars for a TRE: